Background reports, statistical information

 Scholarships database Germany - DAAD

-This is where you can find information on various kinds of DAAD funding for foreign students, graduates and postdocs as well as on funding (e.g. scholarships) offered by other selected organisations.
+Here, you can find information on various kinds of funding from the German Academic Exchange Service for foreign students, graduates and postdocs as well as on funding (e.g. scholarships) offered by other selected organisations.

 Study in Germany - a website by the EU Commission